Colombia is South America’s best kept secret. But with perceptions starting to change, how long can it stay that way?

 As South America’s best kept secret, there’s a lot you might have missed about Colombia.
 Here are some of Colombia’s main attractions that might have flown under your radar.

-Colombia is the world’s top producer of the Arabica coffee bean, one of the top sellers in the world.
-There is high demand, and it’s continued to grow over recent years.
+Colombia is South America’s world’s top producer of the Arabica coffee bean, one of the top sellers in the world.
+There is high demand, and it is continuing to grow.
 The EU and United States especially drink more Arabica coffee than ever before.
 Colombia is stepping in to fill this demand.

 Fortunately, the Colombian coffee industry has benefited from a free trade agreement with the EU, which has allowed Colombia to become the main coffee supplier to the world’s largest coffee market.